-A patient calls repeatedly and demandedly.
+A failure to comply arises.
+A patient calls repeatedly and demandingly.
 He/she wants copies of all medical notes and records and then edits them for the smallest detail, calling attention to what he/she feels are inconsistencies and inadequacies.

 a.
 Ask the patient to maintain copies of all medical records and to meticulously note all errors, inaccuracies and perceived inadequacies in the form of a journal.